The Wicker Tree: Home media

 Anchor Bay Entertainment released The Wicker Tree on Region 1 and Region 2 DVD and Blu-ray in April 2012.

-Proposed third film
+Wrath of the Gods

-Hardy had proposed a third film in the Wicker Man film series, The Wrath of the Gods, but he died on 1 July 2016.
+Hardy had proposed a third film in the Wicker Man film series, Wrath of the Gods, before his death on 1 July 2016.
+His son Justin directed the movie, and himself died shortly before its premiere in 2026.